|Famous Role||'Ravan' in Ramanand Sagar's television series 'Ramayan'

 - Trivedi’s family hails from Kukadia Village near Idar, Gujarat.
 After his family moved to Ujjain in Madhya Pradesh, his father, who was a mill worker, suffered a paralysis attack.
 Desh Gujarat

-- In his acting career, Trivedi has acted in more than 250 films, Including Gujarati and Hindi films.
+- In his acting career, Trivedi acted in more than 250 films, Including Gujarati and Hindi films.
 Most of his films are related to religion and social issues.

 - Although he had done many Gujarati films and a few Hindi films before Ramayan, he was rocketed to fame after portraying Ravan in Ramayan.